koajs/koa/docs/error-handling.md

 ## Try-Catch

-  Using async functions mean that you can try-catch `next`.
+  Using async functions means that you can try-catch `next`.
   This example adds a `.status` to all errors:

   ```js